Coccydynia (Tailbone Pain)

-Coccydynia is often caused by an injury, but it may occur seemingly spontaneously.
+An injury or trauma may cause inflammation of the coccyx, but it may occur seemingly spontaneously.
 There are many causes of tailbone pain that can mimic coccydynia, including sciatica, infection (including shingles of the buttocks), pilonidal cysts, sacroiliitis, and fractured bone (broken tailbone or tailbone fracture).

 What are risk factors for coccydynia?